 In a certain environment, taxa are selected based on their preferences (e.g. for food resources or substrates) and tolerances (e.g. towards pollution), thereby favouring those for which the mismatch between current environmental conditions and individual requirements is the lowest.
 Imbalances – for example between resource quality and organism nutrient demand – can occur under changing nutrient conditions (e.g. N, P) in the environment: while heterotrophs are quite homeostatic and keep a rather stable nutrient level, the elemental composition of basal resources changes accordingly and generally matches nutrient availabilities in the environment (Fink et al., 2006).
 For example, nutrient enrichment lowers C:nutrient ratios of primary producers, thus increasing their quality for herbivore consumers (Cross et al., 2003; Ventura et al., 2008).
 Similarly, detritus quality is increased at higher nutrient concentrations via increased microbial growth and nutrient storage leading to changed stoichiometry (Gulis & Suberkropp, 2003; Cross et al., 2007; Danger et al., 2016; Demi et al., 2018).
 For herbivore consumers, feeding on resources that largely deviate from the individual nutrient demand in any direction reduces the overall fitness (Boersma & Elser, 2006; Elser et al., 2016; Zhou & Declerck, 2019).
 Consequently, taxa whose nutrient demand is closer to the altered nutrient conditions should be favoured and nutrient concentrations in the environment should indirectly affect community structure.
 Nutrient-sensitive taxa that are adapted to low nutrient conditions are expected to disappear even at moderate nutrient increases, shifting the community towards more tolerant taxa (Ortiz & Puig, 2007; Friberg et al., 2010).

 In previous studies, following increased phosphorus levels in the environment, abundances of phosphorus-rich taxa increased (Singer & Battin, 2007; Prater et al., 2015; Teurlincx et al., 2017), which increased the overall phosphorus content of macroinvertebrate and zooplankton communities (Singer & Battin, 2007; Teurlincx et al., 2017).
 Also over the long-term, community stoichiometry followed the decreasing phosphorus concentration in the environment with likely consequences for the nutrient cycling of a system (Beck et al., 2023).
 Body stoichiometry, that is the elemental composition, is assumed to be related to organisms nutrient demand (Sterner & Elser, 2002) and differs among taxonomic groups (Fagan et al., 2002; Evans-White et al., 2005; Teurlincx et al., 2017; Beck et al., 2022).
 With changing nutrient concentrations being a main stressor in worldwide ecosystems – either increasing due to anthropogenic activities (Falkowski et al., 2000; Peñuelas et al., 2013) or decreasing when counteracting management measures have been successful (Jeppesen et al., 2005; Floury et al., 2013; Latli et al., 2017), it seems indeed useful to benefit from the ultimate link towards nutrients that stoichiometric traits provide.
 Up to date, not many works have addressed stoichiometric questions considering consumer communities as a whole, and no study yet has explicitly investigated community stoichiometry on a large spatial scale.
-Considering its likely effect on nutrient storage over the long-term (Beck et al., 2023) and therewith higher trophic levels, it certainly seems worth investigating.
+Considering its likely effect on nutrient storage over the long-term (Beck et al., 2023) and therewith higher trophic levels, it certainly seems worth investigating to close this research gab.